adamadavidson/homeassistant_nationalrail/README.md

 This allows you to have a schedule of the train at your station in your home assistant.

 # Installation
+#HACS
+This repo is HACS compatible and can be added in to the custom repositories in HACS

+## Manual
 1. Register with national rail to get an api token [here](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/)
 2. Copy the custom_components/nationalrailuk folder into your config/custom_components folder and restart home assistant
 3. Find the crs code for your origin and destination station using the [National Rail website](https://www.nationalrail.co.uk/).
 If you live in Weybridge and commutte to Waterloo, the codes are WYB and WAT